 Trikes are particularly popular among older riders because the third wheel removes the need for balancing and supporting the weight of the bike (and your luggage and passenger, too) at stops.
 For some, a trike may allow you to keep on riding longer.
 Trikes are also popular among first-time riders because they're easier to learn how to ride.

-Trikes operate, steer, handle and brake differently than a two-wheeled bike.
+Trikes can operate, steer, handle and brake differently than a two-wheeled bike.
 For this reason, a trike may take some getting used to for someone who has spent years with a two-wheel bike.

-Don't think that trikes are designed with only one type of rider in mind.
+Don't think trikes are designed with only one type of rider in mind.
 Trikes cater to a broad audience.
 Their style can range from the Harley-Davidson® Tri Glide® Ultra model, which is made to handle long trips and focuses on comfort and storage, to the Polaris Slingshot 3 Wheel Motorcycle Car, which has an open cockpit design and handles like a sports car.

-When a mass-produced bike has had aesthetic or structural changes made to it, it's a custom bike.
+When a mass-produced bike has had aesthetic or structural changes made to it, it's considered a custom bike.